deepspire/Proton2D/README.md

 arch **JDK8** path is commonly `/usr/lib/jvm/java-8-openjdk`

-also you're may need to get access for /opt/android-sdk and /opt/android-ndk
+also you may need to get access for /opt/android-sdk and /opt/android-ndk

 (commonly, user:group is just a username, for example, santer:santer)
 ```bash